 What are road conditions like in Guyana?

 Coastal roads are mostly paved but can have potholes.
-The main interior road (Georgetown-Lethem) is unpaved laterite, dusty in dry season and muddy in wet.
+The main interior road (Georgetown-Lethem) is being progressively paved — 75% of the Linden-Mabura section is now complete (as of March 2026).
+Remaining unpaved sections are laterite, dusty in dry season and muddy in wet.
 Conditions vary seasonally.
-Expect slow speeds in the interior — averaging 30-50 km/h on unpaved sections.
+Expect slow speeds on unpaved sections — averaging 30-50 km/h.

 Where can I find fuel in Guyana's interior?